nabilahszln/Comprehensive-Analysis-of-Bus-Fleet-Dataset/README.md

 📌 Project Overview

-This project presents a comprehensive analysis of a bus fleet dataset using Microsoft Excel (Pivot Tables, Charts, and Data Visualization techniques) to explore fleet distribution, operational status, bus age trends, and maintenance insights.
+This project was completed collaboratively with my internship partner as the final task during our internship period.
+It represents the culmination of our work in data analysis and reporting, where we applied Microsoft Excel (Pivot Tables and visualization tools) to extract meaningful insights from the bus fleet dataset.

+The project demonstrates our ability to work in a team, analyse operational data, and present findings in a structured and decision-support format.
 The analysis focuses on understanding the overall condition and performance of the bus fleet, including:

 - Fleet distribution by bus model and region